livin880/errbit-pavel-cookbook/README.md

 - Red-Hat
 - Debian

-# The list of Requirements to install Errbit using provide recipes
+# The list of Requirements to install Errbit using provided recipes

 * Non-root sudo user on the node where will be installed Errbit
 * Network reachability between chefworkstation, chefserver, chefnode